eneko0o/remloop/README.md

 }`

-Place in Plugins Directory:
+> Place in Plugins Directory:

-Save the .cs file in the Plugins folder.
+> Save the .cs file in the Plugins folder.

-Load the Plugin:
+**Load the Plugin:**

 Restart remloop or reload plugins (if supported in future updates).
 The console logs plugin loading status (green for success, red for errors).

-Plugin Guidelines
+**Plugin Guidelines**

-Naming: Plugin names must be unique, up to 32 characters, and contain no spaces.
+**Naming:** Plugin names must be unique, up to 32 characters, and contain no spaces.
-Commands: Register commands using IConsoleApi.RegisterCommand.
+**Commands:** Register commands using IConsoleApi.RegisterCommand.
 If multiple plugins define the same command, prefix with the plugin name (e.g., MyPlugin:hello).
-Dependencies: Plugins can reference .NET assemblies listed in PluginManager.cs (e.g., System.Linq, System.Net.Http).
+**Dependencies:** Plugins can reference .NET assemblies listed in PluginManager.cs (e.g., System.Linq, System.Net.Http).
-Error Handling: Handle exceptions in command handlers to prevent crashes.
+**Error Handling:** Handle exceptions in command handlers to prevent crashes.
 Errors during plugin loading are logged to the console.

 Ensure plugins are tested thoroughly, as compilation errors or invalid configurations (e.g., missing Version) prevent loading.

-Managing Plugins
+**Managing Plugins**

-List Plugins: Use plist to view loaded plugins, their versions, and status.
+> List Plugins: Use plist to view loaded plugins, their versions, and status.

-Plugin Info: Use pinfo <plugin_name> to get details about a specific plugin, including commands.
+> Plugin Info: Use pinfo <plugin_name> to get details about a specific plugin, including commands.

-Add/Remove Plugins:
+> Add/Remove Plugins:

-Add: Place a .cs file in the Plugins directory.
+> Add: Place a .cs file in the Plugins directory.

-Remove: Delete the .cs file from the Plugins directory and restart remloop.
+> Remove: Delete the .cs file from the Plugins directory and restart remloop.

 Enable/Disable: Currently, plugins are enabled by default.
 Disabling requires removing the file or future API enhancements.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a feature branch (git checkout -b feature/my-feature).
-Commit changes (git commit -m 'Add my feature').
-Push to the branch (git push origin feature/my-feature).
-Open a pull request.

-Please ensure code follows the existing style and includes relevant documentation.
-License
-remloop is licensed under MIT License.
-See the LICENSE file for details.
-Contact
-For issues or suggestions, open an issue on GitHub or contact the maintainer at [your-email@example.com].

-Happy commanding with remloop!